rprimi/senna/README.md

-# Senna Senna Technical Manual
+# SENNA v2.0 Technical Manual

 This is a repository of files and code related to the SENNA Inventory for the Assessment of Social and Emotional Skills.